 The financial situation you are in and the type of debt you have will be factors in determining how you can start paying off your debt.
 However, there are basic rules to repaying your debts for every occasion.

 Persistence and hard work are key to ultimately paying off your debt.
-If you are seeking to reduce your debt, the steps below can provide a clear route for reaching your financial goals.
+If you are seeking to reduce your debt, then the steps below can provide a clear route for reaching your financial goals:

 How to Create an Effective Debt Payoff Strategy